Feastday: October 4

 Patron of Animals, Merchants & Ecology

-St. Francis had a special love for laity, for those God sent from out of the world who live the same charism God had given himself.
-He saw these Catholic men and woman, be they; married and diocesan clergy as “Little brothers and sisters of penance” the true leaven for the whole world.
+St. Francis had a special love for the laity, for those God sent out into the world, and knew they too were called to live the same charism God had given him.
+He saw these Catholic men and woman, be they; single, married or diocesan clergy as “Little brothers and sisters of penance” the true leaven for the whole world.

 In the name of the Lord!